pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

-#Developing a Slack Bot in Elixir Phoenix

-1. Slack Authentication.
-2. Using Elixir-Slack plugin to establish connection with Slack and linking requests with Trackive users.
-3. Creating supervisor process to handle Slack connection independently.
-4. Creating Slack bot commands.
-5. Auto-restart Slack connection on crash/failure.
-6. Disconnecting User after Slack bot removal.

-#Article
 Developing a Slack Bot in Elixir Phoenix

-There are many team messaging apps available in the market, but Slack is not only preferred for its simplicity but also for wide variety of Slack apps.
+There are many team messaging apps available in the market, but Slack is not only preferred for its simplicity but also for a wide variety of Slack apps.
 Slack apps make our lives a lot easier if designed carefully.

-We use Trello to create our Story boards and track issues.
+We use Trello to create our Storyboards and track issues.
 Trello has excellent Slack app which helps us add and organize our cards and boards very easily.

-This helps us manage Trello right from our chat app, No more app/browser tab switching atleast for Trello.
-There are alot other examples like Google Drive integration which lets us grant permission to view some file to someone else, right in the Slack.
+This helps us manage Trello right from our chat app, No more app/browser tab switching at least for Trello.
+There are a lot of other examples like Google Drive integration which lets us grant permission to view some file to someone else, right in the Slack.

 At Kiprosh, we use an in-house task management tool which is written in Elixir + Pheonix.
 We use this tool heavily to collaborate with our team members.
 It helps us to work effectively across projects.
 We decided to write a Slack integration for this tool to collaborate more effectively and save time.

 Coming from Rails, it was natural to expect someone else to do the heavy lifting of creating a library for Slack and [Elixir/Slack](https://github.com/BlakeWilliams/Elixir-Slack) was the one we found noteworthy.

-I would like to split this post into following sections as it would be more clear and we'll set a direction for this blog post:
+I would like to split this post into the following sections as it would be more clear and we'll set a direction for this blog post:

 1. Slack Authentication.
-2. Using Elixir-Slack plugin to establish connection with Slack and linking requests with Trackive users.
+2. Using Elixir-Slack plugin to establish a connection with Slack and linking requests with Trackive users.
 3. Creating supervisor process to handle Slack connection independently.
 4. Creating Slack bot commands.
 5. Disconnecting User after Slack bot removal.